kimbjerge/insectDCT/README.md

         On Raspberry Pi use YOLO11s model by changing parameter --yoloWeights see source code

    - $ python pipeDetectAndClassifyInsectsTaxon.py --useExifTime True  <br />
-     	Uses the exif file information to get data and time from images instead of file name with format: CAM1_YYYY_MM_DD_HH_MM_SS.jpg
+     	Uses the exif file information to get data and time from images instead of file name with format: CAM1_YYYY_MM_DD_HH_MM_SS.jpg or CAM1_YYYYMMDDHHMMSS_..jpg

    - $ python pipeDetectAndClassifyInsectsTaxon.py --modelType EfficientNetV2S  <br />
      	Performs detection and classification using the small model of EfficientNet V.2 (faster model, lesser accurate than ConvNextBase)